+Usage Note

-Usage: Note that component 4 (Email Address) and component 7 (Local Number) are mutually exclusive.
+Component 4 (Email Address) and component 7 (Local Number) are mutually exclusive.
 You must populate one or the other, but not both in a single repeat of this data type.

-Example: |^PRN^PH^^1^555^5552003|

-|^NET^Internet^eve.everywoman@hl7.org|

 Messages

+Note numbering for conformance statements will be updated once the comment resolution is completed

 The following sections detail the structure of each message, including segment name, usage, cardinality and description.
-See section 1.4.1 (Message Element Attributes) for a description of the columns in the Abstract Message Syntax Tables.ORU^R01^ORU_R01
+See section 1.4.2 (Message Element Attributes) for a description of the columns in the Abstract Message Syntax Tables.
+Note: Unless otherwise stated in table it is assumed the Condition Predicate and Conformance statements pertains to the PHLabReport Component Profile.
+The reader is referred to Sections 1.12 above regarding the Component Profiles.

+ORU^R01^ORU_R01

 The ORU^R01 message is constrained for transmitting laboratory results from the testing source to to the Public Health Receiver as defined in theUse Case.